hmrc/council-tax-band-if-proxy/README.md

 # council-tax-band-if-proxy

-This is a placeholder README.md for a new repository
+Proxy service to forward requests from CCYCTB frontend to Integration Framework https://ifs.ws.ibt.hmrc.gov.uk

+### Run

+`council-tax-band-if-proxy` service must be deployed to `protected` zone to have direct connection to Integration Framework server.

 ### License

-This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").
+This code is open source software licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).